Can Superconducting Cosmic Strings Piercing Seed Black Holes Generate Supermassive Black Holes in the Early Universe?: How do seed black holes connect with the string network?

 However, even if no ``external" charged fluid becomes trapped in the string at the epoch of formation, it may still be possible for a black hole$-$superconducting string system to form spontaneously.
 For example, in the $U(1)\times \tilde{U}(1)$ model, the black hole in \cite{Ary86} may carry $U(1)$ charge, so that superconducting chiral strings emanating from its horizon may form at the $U(1)$ symmetry-breaking phase transition.
 We assume such a system is viable in general relativity, as there exists no fundamental physical impediment to its formation.
 Alternatively, it has been argued that quantum gravity effects impose a natural cut-off for the functions $f(r)$ and $a_{\theta}(r)$ in the Nielsen-Olesen ansatz, at some scale $r = \delta \sim l_{Pl}$, allowing local $U(1)$ strings to support a zero mode \cite{Svetovoy:1997dk}.
 If correct, this would allow Abelian-Higgs strings to become superconducting $-$ including those formed via the mechanism proposed in \cite{Ary86}.
+Spontaneous current generation in the string network, in the absence an external field, was also demonstrated by Peter, and may be capable of converting non-superconducting string--black hole systems, such as those studied in \cite{Ary86,refp}, into superconducting ones.

 Finally, another possibility is that seed black holes form \emph{on} the string network, via some form of high energy interaction.
-This is especially likely in networks of cosmic ``necklaces" $-$ systems of monopoles connected by strings, which exist in both field-theoretic scenarios and models based on higher-dimensional string theory \cite{Lake:2009nq,Lake:2010qsa,Vilenkin:1982hm,Copeland:1987ht,Berezinsky:1997kd,Martin:1996cp,Berezinsky:1997td,Bhattacharjee:1997ps,Siemens:2000ty,Avgoustidis:2005vm,Matsuda:2006ju,Matsuda:2005fb,Matsuda:2005ez,Matsuda:2004bg,Matsuda:2005ey,Leblond:2007tf} $-$ in which high-energy collisions between monopoles (or ``beads"), can generate PBH.
-In addition, black hole pair-production may take place when a cosmic string snaps, though such models have yet to be generalized to the superconducting case \cite{1995PhRvL..75.3382H,1995PhRvD..52.5598G,1995PhRvD..52.6976E,1995PhRvL..75.3386E}.
+This is especially likely in networks of cosmic ``necklaces" $-$ systems of monopoles connected by strings, which exist in both field-theoretic scenarios and models based on higher-dimensional string theory \cite{Lake:2010qsa,CS_NECKLACE} $-$ in which high-energy collisions between monopoles (or ``beads") can generate PBH.
+In addition, black hole pair-production may take place when a cosmic string snaps, though such models have yet to be generalized to the superconducting case \cite{string_PBH}.

 It is beyond the scope of this paper to investigate the possible formation processes for black hole$-$superconducting string systems in detail.
 However, we note that several theoretically viable mechanisms exist, and these cannot be discounted \emph{a priori}.
 Nonetheless, both accretion from the ISM and mergers may still play a vital role in the evolution of SMBH from the seed black hole population, regardless of whether energy absorption from superconducting strings is the dominant accretion mechanism.